NetsBlox/roboscape-provisioning/README.md

-# RoboScape Provisioning Tool
+# Roboscape Provisioning Tool
-wifi provisioning
+We need a way of provisioning multiple parallax activity boards equipped with Xbee S6B with initial configuration w/ no pre existing communication medium.

+## Possible Solutions
+- Viral
-- wifi direct (p2p)
+- wifi direct (p2p) [android only], no[?] wifi-direct standard on Xbee S6B module
-  - native
+  - prepared a prototype
   - plugin: https://github.com/NeoLSN/cordova-plugin-wifi-direct, https://github.com/Uepaa-AG/p2pkit-cordova
-- viral solution
+- external hotspot:
+  - phone into hotspot: no ios support. localOnlyHotspot from android with random SSID and password.
+  - laptop into hotspot + OS agnostic sw
+- robots as AP:
+  - scan, pick, auto connect and configure.
+  - can be an app.

 ## Installation
 - add the wifidirect plugin `cordova plugin add https://github.com/NeoLSN/cordova-plugin-wifi-direct`

-## TODO
+## App TODO
 - [x] prompt for location permission
 - test connectivity with xbee chip
 - figure out a communication protocol after the p2p group is up